Letitia James announces she will run for New York governor

 James has dismissed the charge that her investigation was politically motivated, saying Cuomo should take responsibility for his own conduct.

-James made the announcement the day after a criminal complaint was filed against Cuomo in Albany, accusing the former governor committing a misdemeanor sex crime of groping a woman in December 2020.
+James made the announcement the day after a criminal complaint was filed against Cuomo in Albany, accusing the former governor of committing a misdemeanor sex crime of groping a woman in December 2020.

 Cuomo’s lawyer, Rita Glavin, said in a statement that the Democrat never assaulted anyone.
 He’s due in court Nov.
 17 to respond to the charge.